DreamersofDay/guides/protocols/ember/README.md

 }
 ```

+- Ask people belonging to the DevOps group to add the `DIVSHOT_TOKEN` env var to CircleCI
+- Push to master
 - Let the CI do the deployment to staging (ember-cli-alphasights takes care of that)
 - Promote to production when staging is ok with `dumbot divshot promote project-name`